10 Inspirational Books on Creativity To Ignite Your Inner Spark

 Joan Borysenko helps the reader understand how as adults, most of us have lost the ability to be authentic as we were as children.

-Trying to please and be accepted by others leads to a shameful guilt.
+Trying to please and be accepted by others leads to shameful guilt.

-In saying no to guilt, we begin to say yes to life and restore our creativity.
+In saying no to guilt, we say yes to life and restore our creativity.

-This is a book for workaholics, busyholics, rushaholics and careaholics.
+This is a book on creativity for workaholics, busyholics, rushaholics, and careaholics.

 Daily reflections call the reader to examine the constant doing in their lives that derails their creativity, joy, and peace.

-If the artist child doesn’t get a fair amount of playtime, creativity stops.
+Creativity stops if the artist’s child doesn’t get a fair amount of playtime.